rubocop-lts/rubocop-lts/README.md

 ## 🤝 Code of Conduct

-Everyone interacting in Rubocop LTS codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rubocop-lts/rubocop-lts/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in RuboCop LTS codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rubocop-lts/rubocop-lts/blob/main/CODE_OF_CONDUCT.md).

 ## 📌 Versioning